artkoder/cat-weather-new/README.md

 ## API Contract

-The backend consumes the public API contract via the `api/contract` git submodule pinned to the release tag `v1.0.0`.
+The backend consumes the public API contract via the `api/contract` git submodule pinned to the release tag `v1.0.0` (commit `d5820228`).
 The canonical OpenAPI document lives at `api/contract/openapi/openapi.yaml`; keep the repository free from alternative copies so the contract stays single-sourced.

+> ⚠️  The new token-based device-attach contract lives in the contract repository but the backend submodule intentionally stays on `d5820228` until the dedicated follow-up task bumps it.
+To finish the rollout later, follow the steps below and checkout the commit (or tag) that contains the updated OpenAPI before staging `api/contract`.

 ### Bumping the contract version